 Frannie Peabody Center was formed in 2002, following a merger between Portland’s The AIDS Project and Peabody House, two organizations with long, progressive histories in the fight against HIV/AIDS in Maine.

 Frannie Peabody Center is a 501(c)3 nonprofit organization.
-Our programs receive funding from various sources, including: Part B of the Ryan White Treatment Modernization Act, the U.S. Centers for Disease Control & Prevention (CDC), U.S. Department of Housing & Urban Development’s Housing Opportunities for People with AIDS program (HOPWA), Maine Center for Disease Control & Prevention, Maine Office of MaineCare Services, City of Portland Housing & Community Development Block Grant program, United Way and other private foundations.
+Our programs receive funding from various sources, including: Part B of the Ryan White Treatment Modernization Act, the U.S. Centers for Disease Control & Prevention (CDC), U.S. Department of Housing & Urban Development’s Housing Opportunities for People with AIDS program (HOPWA), Maine Center for Disease Control & Prevention, Maine Office of MaineCare Services, City of Portland Housing & Community Development Block Grant program, United Way of Greater Portland and York County as well as other private foundations.